bhavinbusa/tfldesigner/README.md

 # Solution:
 Build an open-source TFL designer that can ingest available standards/templates from the CDISC library to design study-specific analysis output display (TFL shell) and in parallel generate machine-readable metadata that will facilitate generation of analysis dataset as well as the output of interest (TFL).
 Industry wide collaboration is required to develop a tool that is widely accepted and used by the stakeholders.
 This project will help build up the community to work on a solution that works for all without disrupting the current workflows.

+# Value Proposition
+•	By the people, for the people
+•	Open-source offering
+•	Integrate with the current industry workflow.
+•	Integrate with CDISC library and future updates.
+•	In line with the CDISC vision of concept-based standards
+•	Professional services offering for Sponsor-specific implementation/ customization.

+# Anticipated Users
+Biostatisticians, Statistical Programmers, and Data Standards expert